applidget/psdock3/README.md

 ##Dependencies

-- overlay (kernel 3.18 or over) (might work on older kernel with overlayfs, need to test)
+- overlay (mainstream since 3.18) or aufs
 - `-bind-port` requires `lsof` to be installed on the host
 - `cgroup-lites`